-Ma have identified the following areas that we severile Me uniqued the veloced ends or any of our ordit to the second state of the second state of the second state of We have identified the following areas that we consider We reviewed the related audit evidence as part of our audit testing and confirmed that require additional focus during our 2019-20 local government audits: statements in relation to the risks identified.
+We have identified the following aroos that we consider We reviewed the related audit avidence as part of our audit testing and confirmed that We have identified the following areas that we consider We reviewed the related audit evidence as part of our audit testing and confirmed that require additional focus during our 2019-20 local government audits: statements in relation to the risks identified.
 Related party disclosures Revenue recognition Unauthorised expenditure Unrecorded liabilities and expenses Fictitious employees Valuation and estimation on rehabilitation of landfill cells and site usage.
-Revaluation of Land and Buildings and Structures Revaluation of Lana and Dahanigo and Orabiaroo The following annual financial report items are derived from accounting estimates and hence will receive specific audit attention: Provision for annual and long service leave Provision for landfill rehabilitation and environmental monitoring Impairment of assets Revaluation of land and buildings Revaluation of Structures We reviewed the methodology and underlying data that management used when determining critical accounting estimates.
+Revaluation of Land and Buildings and Structures The following annual financial report items are derived from accounting estimates and hence will receive specific audit attention: Provision for annual and long service leave Provision for landfill rehabilitation and environmental monitoring Impairment of assets Revaluation of land and buildings Revaluation of Structures We reviewed the methodology and underlying data that management used when determining critical accounting estimates.
 We confirmed the reasonableness of the assumptions and corroborating representations.
 Important changes in management or the control environment.
 None during the financial year.